 Postcap & Raffle

 If you found this episode engaging, I hope you’ll return for future episodes.
 The story of Melanie and Casey is loosely based on real life events that occurred in California.
 I also highly recommend reading Alexis Martin Neely’s book, Wear Clean Underwear.
-See the bottom of my prior post to find out how to get a copy of Wear Clean Underwear for Kindle for $.99.
 You can also read the first chapter online for free here.

 And, if you want to WIN YOUR OWN COPY of Wear Clean Underwear, visit our website and sign up for our weekly email newsletter in the upper left corner by midnight, Saturday, September 5th to be entered into our drawing for a free copy.
 (If you’re already an email newsletter subscriber, simply reply directly to last week or this week’s ezine with the subject line “I want to win WCU”, and we’ll enter you in the drawing).
 We’ll be giving away copies to 5 lucky winners.
 Important: After entering your email address on our website, you will be emailed a confirmation link.
 You must confirm your subscription to be eligible for the drawing.
 North Carolina residents only, please.